FinnONeill/3rdYearProject/technical_manual/technical_manual.md

 #### Step 4
 ##### Installing Order 66 onto your device
 1. Once you have downloaded Order66.zip, unzip it and open Android Studio.
-2. When Android Studio opens choose "open exsisting project" and navigate to Order66.
+2. When Android Studio opens choose "open existing project" and navigate to Order66.
 3. When it opens, press the green play button at the top of the screen seen here ![Press the Green play button](./images/pressPlayButton.jpg)
 4. Then connect your Android device to your computer using your USB cable and it should appear on the menu.
 5. Then select your device as the deployment target.